Blue Service Star Two Star Sewn Nylon House Banner Flag

 - Fits standard 5′ x 1″ dia. banner pole

 The Blue Star Banner was designed in 1917 by US Army Captain Robert L. Queisser of the Fifth Ohio Infantry.
 The flag was to honor his two sons who were serving in World War I. Soon, it was adopted by much of the public.
 On September 24, 1917, the following statement was read into the Congressional Record:

 The flag was standardized and codified by the end of World War II.
-They were not popular during Vietnam and Korea, but have recently started to be displayed again.
+They were not popular in Vietnam and Korea, but have recently started to be displayed again.
 In modern usage, an organization may fly a service flag if one of its members is serving active duty but is more customarily flown by the parents or spouse of the service member serving in harm’s way.
-There is no legal specification of the banner’s size, but according to the Department of Defense code, the flag size ratio must be 10:19, the same as the American Flag.
+There is no legal specification of the banner’s size, but according to the Department of Defense code, the flag size ratio must be the same as the American Flag.
 When displayed with the American flag, the latter should take the place of honor.
 If the flags displayed are different in size, the American flag should be larger.

 *Flagpole not included.